 Sexual partners can transmit yeast infections.
 However, the likelihood of transmission is small.

 When a woman has sex with another woman, there is some evidence to suggest they can transmit a yeast infection.
-However, one study found no evidence supporting the transmission of the infection from woman to woman through sex.
+However,

 While yeast infections in men are rare, it is possible for a man to get an infection by having sex with a person who has a vaginal yeast infection.
 Uncircumcised men are more susceptible to developing a yeast infection.

 A yeast infection is not a sexually transmitted infection (STI).
 However, some prevention methods, such as condoms, can help reduce the risk of spreading a yeast infection to a partner.